marian42/marian42.github.io/content/article/wfc/index.md

 It is only populated when needed.
 Some parts of the algorithm needed to be adjusted to this.
 When selecting a slot to collapse, not all infinite slots can be considered.
-Instead, the only a small area of the map is generated at once, when the player reaches it.
+Instead, only a small area of the map is generated at once, when the player reaches it.
 Constraints are still propagated outside of this area.

 In some cases this approach doesn't work.